 This particular process is Windows Defender’s main background service.
-It’ll exist and remain as a background process when your Windows Defender is active.
+It exists and remains as a background process when your Windows Defender is active.

-Its job is to scan the files in your computer for malwares and viruses, installing updates for Windows Defender, or anything else that has to do with Windows Defender.
+Its job is to scan the files on your computer for malware and viruses, install updates for Windows Defender, or anything else related to Windows Defender.

-Why is Antimalware Service Executable causing high disk and CPU usage?
+Why is the process causing high Disk and CPU usage?

-If the process continuously running at high disk / CPU usage, it could mean that Windows Defender is performing a regular scan, or is updating its virus definition.
-Usually, Windows Defender will perform the regular scan only when your computer is idle.
-But, in some cases, when the scan has started, it wouldn’t stop until it’s completed.
+If the process continuously runs at high disk or CPU usage, it could mean that Windows Defender is performing a regular scan or is updating its virus definition.
+Usually, Windows Defender will perform a regular scan only when your computer is idle.
+But in some cases, when the scan has started, it won’t stop until it’s completed.
 You may want to just wait it out.

-The point here is that it’s completely normal and fine for Antimalware Service Executable process to run in the background and using up resources to keep your PC from getting infected.
+The point here is that it’s completely normal and fine for the Antimalware Service Executable process to run in the background and use up resources to keep your PC from getting infected.

 How to disable the MsMpEng.exe process?

-Windows Defender will automatically be active when Windows 10 doesn’t find any other antivirus software running on your computer.
-Technically, to stop Windows Defender from running, you need to have a proper antivirus software installed, such as Avast, Kaspersky, Norton or McAfee.
+Windows Defender will automatically be active when Windows 10 or 11 doesn’t find any other antivirus software running on your computer.
+Technically, to stop Windows Defender from running, you need to have proper antivirus software installed, such as Avast, Kaspersky, Norton, or McAfee.

 When Windows detects any active antivirus software on your PC, it will switch itself off automatically.
-If it doesn’t, it will turn on its real-time protection to protect you from malwares.
+If it doesn’t, it will turn on its real-time protection to protect you from malware.

-Although we don’t recommend turning off Windows Defender, you can still disable it but only for temporary.
+Although we don’t recommend turning off Windows Defender, you can still disable it, but only temporarily.
 You can’t just disable it permanently.
 No matter how many times you try to disable it, it will eventually turn itself back on.
-This is one of Microsoft’s measures to ensure that your computer is always under protection.
+This is one of Microsoft’s measures to ensure that your computer is always protected.

 - Go to Start Menu.